-The Coronavirus - COVID-19 - in Germany: Helpful websites for international users - German Education Server
+The Coronavirus - COVID-19 - in Germany: Helpful websites for international users as of 2021 - German Education Server

 A collection of English language resources concerning coronavirus and measures against a spread of the pandemic in Germany; work and residence; learning German online.
 Virusinfektion; Epidemie; Seuche; internationale Nutzer; pandemic; Coronavirus; Pandemie;